richardstefun/suzvuk/prvosienka/README.md

 **Capacitors**

 This board is designed for **0603** ceramic capacitors (decoupling) and **B-Type** package electrolytic capacitors.
 It's up to you to choose their values, but recommended to use **100nF** for decoupling and **10uF 25V** for all electrolytic capacitors.
 You don't need to populate all pads with decoupling capacitors.
-Recommended placements are next to connectors on edges of board, and **WAGO** connectors.
+Recommended placements are next to connectors on edges of board, and **WAGO 256** connectors.
 The board works fine without any capacitors, you should only add them if you're experiencing any interference

 ![enter image description here](https://github.com/richardstefun/suzvuk/raw/master/prvosienka/renders/resistors.png)